 1. The Crows in The Kingdom

-Once on a fine sunny day, king Akbar and Birbal were taking a leisurely walk in the palace gardens.
-Suddenly, king Akbar thought of testing Birbal’s wits by asking him a tricky question.
+On one fine sunny day, Akbar and Birbal were taking a leisurely walk in the palace gardens.
+Suddenly, Akbar thought of testing Birbal’s wits by asking him a tricky question.
 Emperor asked Birbal, “How many crows are there in our kingdom?”
 Birbal could sense the amusement in the king’s voice, and within a few minutes Birbal replied, “My king, there are eighty thousand nine hundred and seventy-one crows in our kingdom”.
-Surprised and amazed, Akbar further tested Birbal, “What if we have more crows than this?”
-Without giving much thought, Birbal replied, “Oh, then the crows from the other kingdoms must be visiting us’’. “ What if there are lesser crows, asked Akbar?”
+Surprised and amazed, Akbar further tested Birbal, “What if we have more crows?”
+Birbal replied, “Oh, then the crows from the other kingdoms must be visiting us’’. “ What if there are lesser crows?” asked Akbar.
 “Well, then some of our crows must be visiting other kingdoms”, replied Birbal with a grin on his face.
 Akbar smiled at Birbal’s great sense of humour and wit.

-There is always a solution if one thinks with ease.thinks with ease.
+There is always a solution if one thinks with ease.